Compensation claims for poisoning

 Can I claim for compensation if I have been poisoned?

 There are number of laws that cover poisoning.
 In the very common scenario of food poisoning, it is the Consumer Protection Act 1987 that protects the consumer.
 This law states that the food they sell must be free from harmful bacteria, which could lead food poisoning.
-Not only can the restaurant be sued, but also the producer and importer to the EU too.
+Not only can the restaurant be sued, but also the producer and importer.

 In the case of exposure to toxins in a work setting, there are other legal mechanisms that strictly enforce safety including the Control of Substances Hazardous to Health Regulations (2002).
 This covers many industries, all of which utilise chemicals, including farming, hairdressing, cleaning, printing and even oil rigs.
 In all such cases it is imperative that you act quickly as time limits may apply to the type of claim you are requesting.